 - Chill the Dough: For best results, chill the cookie dough for at least 2 hours or even overnight.
 This helps to firm up the dough, making it easier to handle and shape.
 Chilling also prevents the cookies from spreading too much during baking.

 - To make scooping easier, either portion the dough before chilling.
-If you already chilled the whole dough, let it sit at room temperature for a few minutes, or use a warm spoon or sturdy scoop.
+Scoop the dough into cookie sizez already before chilling.
+But if you already chilled the whole dough, let it sit at room temperature for a few minutes, or use a warm spoon or sturdy scoop.

 - Generous Coating of Powdered Sugar: Roll the cookie dough balls in a thick layer of powdered sugar before baking.
 This will give the cookies their signature crinkled appearance.
 If the powdered sugar absorbs into the dough while baking, re-roll them in the sugar right before baking.